 Marae Chair, Rangi McLean, offered up his arm to be the first vaccinated in the hope that those who are unsure will trust that the vaccine will protect against COVID-19.

 “I’m excited to finally see the rollout happening and to be able to share it with our people is encouraging.
 I couldn’t ask them to get vaccinated if I wasn’t prepared to do it myself.
 It’s the start of getting back to normal - well I hope so,” he said.

-The centre, based in Otara, has been set up by Pasifika for Pasifika as a South Auckland Vaccination Centre.
-The lead provider is South Seas.
-They are working as part of a wider Pacific collective that includes: Southpoint Family Doctors, Bader Drive Doctors, The Tongan Health Society, The Fono and Health Star Pacific.
-They are all providing the staff who will be doing the vaccinations.
+The South Auckland Vaccination Centre is led by provider South Seas.
+They’re working as part of a wider Pacific collective that includes, Southpoint Family Doctors, Bader Drive Doctors, The Tongan Health Society, The Fono and Health Star Pacific.
+The collective provides the staff who do the vaccinations.

 The second group of people in the national vaccine roll-out plan are frontline health and disability workers.
 We rely on them to protect the most vulnerable in our communities so it’s vital they get this extra protection.

 Over the next two months healthcare workers across the healthcare system, including DHB employees and those working in primary and community organisations, will receive an individual invitation to come and be vaccinated with the Pfizer BioNTech vaccine.